-That same time, energy, effort and emotion that you want to throw their way in the hopes of it filling you up, save some of it for you.
+The time, energy, effort and emotion that you want to throw their way to fill you up, save it for you.

 What you do for them, do for you.
-At least then you will know that you’re really loving them, not trying to catch self-worth or even ‘earn’ it through torment.
+At least then you will know that you’re really loving them.
+You will know that you’re not trying to catch self-worth or attempting to ‘earn’ it through torment.

-Yes, it will feel difficult initially because it’s a switch from using the relationship as your reference point, but it’s a very worthy investment because you will live and love better because you know where you end and they begin, halting codependency.
+Yes, it will feel difficult initially because it’s a switch from using the relationship as your reference point, but it’s a very worthy investment.
+You will live and love better because you know where you end and they begin.
+It’s the end of codependency.

-There is always a way that you can love yourself more but if someone is blocking your efforts, it’s the message you need that it’s time to choose you.
+There is always a way that you can love yourself more.
+If someone is blocking your efforts, it’s the message you need that it’s time to choose you.

 Add to favorites